Firehed/input/README.md

 Data handling steps
 -----
-Raw input is transformed into safe data in three primary steps:
+Raw input is transformed into safe data in two primary steps:

 * Parsing
-* Sanitization
 * Validation

 Parsing is responsible for transforming the raw input string into an associative array.
 If your application is structured to do so, this step can be skipped entirely.

-Sanitization is a semi-optional step that can modify the data before access or storage.
-However, it's generally accepted that sanitization should be done in a context-sensitive manner, so it is recommended to skip the step here and perform it as-needed in the output side.

 Validation is the most useful part of the library - taking a defined set of optional and required parameters and their types, and comparing the input